giovanniboscu/continuous-section-field/actions-examples/concrete_pole/README.md

 S1  -> top section, at z = 20.0 m
 ```

-The circular hollow cross-section is represented through polygonal regions.
-This means that the annular concrete wall is written as a set of closed polygons.
-The prestressing components are also written as polygonal components placed around the wall.
+Each end section contains a polygonal description of the cross-section at that longitudinal position.
+The circular hollow concrete wall is represented by annular polygonal regions.
+The prestressing components are represented by small polygonal regions placed around the wall.

 A simplified view of the YAML structure is: